nilla-nix/nilla/README.md

 ### `inputs.<name>.settings`

 Settings which can be applied to a loader.
 Each loader implements its own `settings` type, so the value may differ between different input types.

+### `inputs.<name>.result`

+The loaded form of the input.
+Each input may be loaded differently depending on which loader is used.

 ### `loaders.<name>.settings.type`